-When a student is ready to begin thesis or the project planning, he/she should meet with the faculty member who has been assigned as graduate program advisor.
-If the student is considering a topic outside the advisor's area of expertise, the advisor will arrange for the student to meet with another faculty member for advice on the topic.
+When a student is ready to begin thesis or project planning, he/she should meet with the faculty member who has been assigned as graduate program adviser.
+If the student is considering a topic outside the adviser's area of expertise, the adviser will arrange for the student to secure counsel on the proposal.

-The advisor and the student are responsible for securing the consent of a qualified professor to act as director.
-The advisor may serve as director if this arrangement is agreeable to both parties.
+The adviser and the student are responsible for securing the consent of a qualified professor to act as director.
+The adviser may serve as director if this arrangement is agreeable to both parties.

-The director will guide the student during the development of the thesis or project proposal.
-The director will also assist the student in the selection of two other graduate faculty members appropriate to advise and serve on the committee.
+The director will guide the student during the development of the tentative thesis or project proposal.
+The director will also assist the student in selecting two other graduate faculty members appropriate to advise and serve on the committee.